 The “emperor has no clothes” situation highlights the frustration many artists felt as grunge wannabes took over the airwaves and rendered other styles and artists forgotten.

-Frank’s rambling folk tale finds his finger flying across his guitar’s fretboard like his song’s characters chase women across Washington state.
+Frank’s rambling folk tale finds his finger flying across his guitar’s fretboard like his song’s characters chase women across the Washington state.
+He sings of the experience he and his two friends have with these women, stating he’s the only lucky one to have a pleasant memory of the time.

-Though relatively unknown, due to songs as beautifully performed and expertly written as “Waitsburg,” Frank has become a cult figure among singer-songwriters.
+Though relatively unknown, Frank has become a cult figure among singer-songwriters due to songs as beautifully performed and expertly written as “Waitsburg.”

 Summing Up Our List Of Washington State Songs

-From vintage to modern hip hop, from garage rock to grunge, from singer-songwriters to country stars, there isn’t just one sound that defines Washington.
-The music that comes from the region and the music it inspires is as diverse as a state’s geography.
+From vintage to modern hip-hop, from garage rock to grunge, from singer-songwriters to country stars, there isn’t just one sound that defines Washington.
+The music that comes from the region and the music it inspires are as diverse as a state’s geography.

 We hope you enjoyed our sonically inspired trip through Washington.
 Now grab your umbrella and a cup of coffee, and fill your playlists with the sounds of the 42nd state!